 A percale weave is most easily comparable to the perfect white button-down: crisp, clean and gets better with time.
 It’s stonewashed for ultimate comfort and will only become softer as it’s laundered.
 Percale’s tightly woven weave – accomplished in a one-thread-over-one-under fashion – gives the fabric a matte finish.
-It’s ultra-breathable, too, making percale especially forgiving throughout balmy summer nights.
+It’s ultra-breathable, too, making percale, especially forgiving throughout balmy summer nights.

 If you’re looking for a more lustrous experience, sateen is the best choice.
-Its unique weave of four-over-one-under yields a luxurious sheen and drape, coupled with the classic comfort and durability of high quality cotton.
-Sateen is silky to the touch and smooth against your skin, ideally suited for year round use.
+Its unique weave of four-over-one-under yields a luxurious sheen and drape, coupled with the classic comfort and durability of high-quality cotton.
+Sateen is silky to the touch and smooth against your skin, ideally suited for year-round use.

 Mind The Environment — And Your Health — With Oeko-Tex Certification

 Oeko-Tex is a certification system for textile producers operated by a global network of laboratories.
 Certification is only granted when the fabrics pass strict tests for substances that are prohibited or regulated by law, chemicals that are known to be harmful to health, and other parameters to safeguard health.
-It’s part of the REACH protocol (which stands for “Registration, Evaluation, Authorization and restriction of Chemicals”), a testing framework in the European Union that helps protect humans and the environment from risks of dangerous chemicals.
+It’s part of the REACH protocol (which stands for “Registration, Evaluation, Authorization, and restriction of Chemicals”), a testing framework in the European Union that helps protect humans and the environment from the risks of dangerous chemicals.

-All Parachute bedding is Oeko-Tex certified and manufactured in Tuscany by true artisans who have been weaving world class bedding for over 60 years.
+All Parachute bedding is Oeko-Tex certified and manufactured in Tuscany by true artisans who have been weaving world-class bedding for over 60 years.
 Their passion for linens is demonstrated in their attention to detail and impeccable workmanship – you’ll feel the difference – and Mother Nature will thank you, too.